 The Bigger Picture for Industry

 Industrial engineering thrives on translating theory into practice.
-Consider this: when a chemistry journal in this domain enjoys a solid impact factor, it signals to companies that the research is being taken seriously by the scholarly community.
+When a chemistry journal in this domain enjoys a solid impact factor, it signals to companies that the research is being taken seriously by the scholarly community.
 That can translate into quicker adoption of new materials, processes, or technologies on the factory floor.
 In short, the impact factor acts as a bridge between academic rigor and industrial relevance.

 Funding and Institutional Reputation